-Achieving Full Potential of our Mineral Sands Resources
+Maximizing Value from our Mineral Sands Resources

-PYX Resources is determined to drive shareholder value through increasing asset valuations and production of premium zircon.
-We are committed to comprehensively exploring the Mandiri Tenement in order to define and mine Valuable Heavy Mineral resources such as zircon, rutile and ilmenite among others.
+PYX Resources' strategy is driven by its inherent determination to enhance shareholder value through increasing asset valuations, scaling the production of premium grade zircon and employing the most effective methods in its mining process.
+At the core of this commitment is the importance of comprehensively exploring the Mandiri and Tisma deposits to mine, process and sell Valuable Heavy Mineral resources including, but not limited to, zircon, rutile and ilmenite.